 While they appear in several scenes, most of the future mutants appear for such a small amount of time, but have such impressive fight scenes that it can lead to this.

-Only The Creator Does It Right: Cemented by having Singer back in the director's chair and getting an overwhelmingly positive reception, with many calling it the best in the franchise so far.
-Days of Future Past's success has reinforced the sentiment among a lot of fans that Singer is the Team Dad of the movie series (with Matthew Vaughn as the Cool Uncle, James Mangold as as a sort of non-entity, and Brett Ratner and Gavin Hood as the Babysitter from Hell).
+Only the Creator Does It Right: Cemented by having Singer back in the director's chair and getting an overwhelmingly positive reception, with many calling it the best in the franchise so far.

-Overshadowed By Controversy: Inverted, oddly enough.
-The critical and commercial success of the film was able to overshadow director Bryan Singer's sexual assault allegations.
+Overshadowed by Controversy: Inverted, oddly enough.
+The critical and commercial success of the film was able to overshadow director Bryan Singer's sexual assault allegations (which were subsequently dismissed).

 Making Kitty the key to sending people into the past may have been an attempt to placate the fans who were mad that Logan was sent back instead of her.
 In this case, it's something that only pleased some of the base.

 Before the movie's release, Evan Peters' portrayal Quicksilver was already being highly criticized for a) not being the same as Aaron Taylor-Johnson in Avengers: The Age of Ultron and b) his costume, which many called ridiculous.
-When the people got to see him in the film, the public's opinion of him changed radically after the Kitchen Scene.
+When the people got to see him in the film, the public's opinion of him changed radically after the Pentagon kitchen scene.

 Ships That Pass in the Night: Blink and Warpath have been fairly popular with fans, despite the two of them not sharing any dialogue with each other.